How Convective Mass Flux Responds to Environmental Humidity: Response of precipitation to environmental humidity

 \section{Response of precipitation to environmental humidity}

-We are interested in understanding how humidity influences convection, rather than the other way around.
+We are interested in how humidity influences convection, rather than the other way around.
 Therefore, we focus on humidity approximately below the freezing level, where convection initiates and most convective entrainment occurs.
-Our humidity measure of choice is Lower Tropospheric Relative Humidity (LTRH), the ratio of specific humidity ($q$) to saturation specific humidity ($q^*$) between 1000 hPa and 600 hPa:
+Our humidity measure of choice is Lower Tropospheric Relative Humidity (LTRH), the ratio of vertically integrated specific humidity ($q$) to vertically integrated saturation specific humidity ($q^*$) between 1000 hPa and 600 hPa:

 \begin{linenomath*}

 \end{linenomath*}